Samk13/snippetshub/docs/guide/php.md

 ```

-you can specify the order of opperations by addig ():
+you can specify the order of operations by adding ():

 ```php
 echo 2+2*2;  //6